liam2/liam2/doc/usersguide/source/import.rst

     entities:
         <entity1_name>:
             path: <path_to_entity1_data>.csv

+            # defaults to false if not present
+            transposed: true

             # if you want to manually select the fields to be used, and/or
             # specify their types, you can do so in the following section.